11 STEPS TO BUILDING A COMMERCIAL BUILDING IN MIAMI

 Step 5 - Platting

 Will the property need to be re-platted?
 This can be a long and slow process because it involves so many county departments.
-If it is already platted, so much the better.
+You want to look for a property that is already platted or that the city or county will not require you to plat separately.

 Step 6 - Road improvements